-1) BEWARE OF THE DATE: Most watch salesman will never tell you about one of the most essential DO NOTS when it comes to chronograph watches, but it is best to NEVER change the date function on a chronograph watch when the time is between the 3 o’clock and 9 o’clock positions.
-Therefore, it is best to change the date when both the hour and minute hands are in the lower half of the watch between the 3 o’clock and 9 o’clock positions (for example, think 6:30).
-By following this simple step you will eliminate stripping gears within the chronograph movement and provide better precision over time.
+1) BEWARE OF THE DATE: Most watch salesmen will never tell you about one of the most essential DO NOTS when it comes to chronograph watches, but it is best to NEVER change the date function on a chronograph watch when the time is between the 3 o’clock and 9 o’clock positions.
+Instead, it is best to change the date when both the hour and minute hands are in the lower half of the watch between the 3 o’clock and 9 o’clock positions (for example, think 6:30).
+By following this simple step you will avoid the mistake of stripping gears within the chronograph movement and provide better precision over time.

-2) WIND YOUR WATCH: We all take for granted the fact that most automatic watches are still running when we pick them up to wear, but realize that when you’re not wearing an automatic chronograph watch it loses power and precision over time.
+2) WIND YOUR WATCH: We all take for granted the fact that most automatic watches are still running when we pick them up to wear but fail to realize that when you’re not wearing an automatic chronograph watch it loses power and precision over time.
 As the coil in the mainspring slowly unwinds releasing energy through the power train of the watch movement, it generates power throughout the movement that eventually fades with the uncoiling of the mainspring.
-As horology improves the power reserve and energy efficiency of movements, it is best to appreciate the fine Swiss movement and wind your watch to ensure full power energy levels… but never over wind your watch!!!
+As horology improves the power reserve and energy efficiency of movements, it is best to appreciate the fine Swiss movement and wind your watch to ensure full power energy levels… but be careful to never over wind your watch!

 Subscribe to our newsletter for the latest updates and releases

 Thank you for subscribing to your newsletter.
 We’ll keep you posted on the latest news and updates with King Jewelers.

 Based on your recently viewed products

 Holiday Trunk Shows 2023November 24, 2023